luismiguelcasadodiaz/Born2beRoot/README.md

 Add this line to `/etc/pam.d/sshd`

 During projec evaluation, you need to create a newuser.
-Manually add `nullok` after `pam_google_authenticator.so` to allow the new user connect  via ssh wihtout a 2fa.
+Manually add `nullok` after `pam_google_authenticator.so` to allow the new user connect  via ssh without a 2fa.

 ```bash
 sed -i -e '/common-auth/a auth required pam_google_authenticator.so' /etc/pam.d/sshd